jsebaltazar/tindog-clone/README.md

 - <a href="https://getbootstrap.com/">Bootstrap v4.3.x</a>

 Built for learning purposes only.
 Materials used belong to their respective copywrite owners.
-Well, except for Pampu the shih tzu 😁
+Well, except for my buddy Pampu the Shih Tzu 😁